-The safety of our students and our community is our top priority, and we are grateful for our partnership with you as we work to keep our community healthy.
-We are closely monitoring the spread of the virus; please check this page regularly for school communications and resources for parents.
+The safety of our students and our community is our top priority, and we are grateful for our partnership with our families as we work to keep our community healthy.
+Please check this page regularly for school communications and resources for parents.

 Dear Saint James’ Families,